SimLoss/brain_age_predictor/README.md

 - **2**)  Datas have been processed without discrimination based on site and validated through a regular [GridSearch CV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html).
 Both scikitlearn's models and a custom neural network have been used.
 # Results
 Typical regression metrics (MAE, MSE) have been evaluated.
 Pearson correlation coefficient (PR) has been also calculated too.
-For pipeline 1, results' plots are collected in 'images' folder, while fitted models and relative metrics' results are stored respectively in 'best_estimator' and 'metrics/grid(loso)' folders.
-For pipeline 2, results' metrics are also stored in 'metrics/site' and summarizing plots are stored in 'images_SITE' folder.
+For pipeline 1, results' plots are collected in 'images' folder, while fitted models and relative metrics' results are stored respectively in 'best_estimator' and 'metrics/grid' folders.
+Variability plots are stored in 'images_SITE/grid' folder.
+For pipeline 2, results' metrics are also stored in 'metrics/site' and summarizing plots are stored in 'images_SITE/site' folder.

 <img src="brain_age_predictor/images_SITE/grid/Sites NeuroHarmonized with Random_Forest_Regressor.png" width="700"/>